 See ACEP Critical Care FAQ for further details.

-If the patient encounter does not satisfy Critical Care requirements, the E/M level of service (e.g., 9928X) should be determined by the extent of the History, Physical Exam, and Medical Decision Making performed.
-It is reasonable that a complete history might not be available to the provider but attempts should be made to gather history from available sources such as EMS or other family members.
-(See ACEP FAQ Evaluation and Management Documentation Requirements CMS vs. CPT #8 for a discussion about Acuity caveats).
-The E/M level should be proportional to the amount of work performed determining the patient’s history, the extent of the physical exam, and the degree of medical decision making while CPR is being performed.
+If the patient encounter does not satisfy Critical Care requirements, the E/M level of service (e.g., 9928X) should be determined by the extent of the medical decision-making performed (See ACEP FAQ 2023 E&M Guideline).
+The E/M level should be proportional to the amount of work performed when determining the medical decision-making while CPR is being performed.

 Yes.
-The emergency physician must document a procedure note just like he/she would with any other procedure.
+The emergency physician must document a procedure note, just like he/she would with any other procedure.
 It is also possible to report CPR together with a subsequent hospital visit or critical care if the respective E/M performance, time, and documentation requirements are met.
+(See Floor Emergency FAQs)